 Do you want to update WordPress but don’t know where to start?
-Often beginners are afraid that an update may break their website.
+Often, beginners are afraid that an update may break their website.

 In this beginner’s guide, we will show you how to safely update WordPress like a pro without breaking your website.

 Upgrading your WordPress website is a regular maintenance task.
-We have created an easy to follow infographic that you can use as a reference guide.
+We have created an easy-to-follow infographic that you can use as a reference guide.

-Why You Should Always Update WordPress
+Why Should You Always Update WordPress?

 WordPress is actively maintained by developers from all over the world.
 These developers find and fix bugs, add new features, and hunt down security vulnerabilities on a regular basis.
 These changes are then released in a new WordPress version.